Services

 – Brad Johnson

 Research shows that half of all mental health problems occur before the age of 14.
 Issues that arise in childhood and impact children and young people, can, without appropriate support, embed themselves and cause a long-term vulnerability to further mental health issues.
 Whether learning strategies as a group, or time in a 1:1, young people need dedicated space to explore.
-This form of early intervention is key to supporting young people’s wellbeing and can help reduce school exclusions.
+This form of early intervention is key to supporting young people’s wellbeing and can help reduce school absence.

-1:1 Mentoring
+1:1 Mentoring (Most Popular)

 One young person.